Mardzy/wdi-project-one/README.md

 ### Challenges

-The main issue was finding a method to track the dice's values when selected to be removed.
+The main issue was finding a method to track the dice's values when selected to be removed, and keep the current dice with their index and value.

 ![alt text](dice-sums-win.png "Logo Title Text 1")